fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.6.67 Add `MudExColorPicker` simple extended default MudColorPicker with one option `DelayValueChangeToPickerClose` (default true).
+If this is true ValueChanged is invoked after picker close
  - 1.5.0 Add `MudExObjectEdit` `MudExObjectEditForm` `MudExObjectEditDialog` and `MudExCollectionEditor`
  - 1.4.6 Registered Localizer is no longer a requirement
  - 1.4.0 Add New Component `MudExEnumSelect`